ThePythonicCow/rawscan/README.md

 This rawscan project is seeking multiple goals for me:

   1. Providing a useful text line reader for some useful C/Linux commandline tools I intend to polish up and publish.
-  2. A project to shape my learning (or re-leaning) of such tech as tech as git, cmake, Python, NumPy, and JupyterLab.
+  2. A project to shape my learning (or re-leaning) of such tech as git, cmake, Python, NumPy, and JupyterLab.
   3. A set of well done C/Linux tools that I can rework in Rust, to learn and contribute to that language.

 ## Now to return to our regularly scheduled Rawscan Broadcast